FamilySearch/GEDCOM.io/_pages/techfaqs.md

 A `FAM` record may also be used to represent the social family unit.
 If it is desirable that all the spouses appear structurally equal, they may be linked using `ASSO` pointers with `ROLE SPOU` instead of `HUSB` and `WIFE` pointers.

-It should be noted that some user interfaces may have more complete handling of `HUSB` and `WIFE` than they have for `ASSO`.
+Some applications may have more complete handling of `HUSB` and `WIFE` than they have for `ASSO`.

 # How do I record a date without a year?

 All dates in the `DateValue` datatype must have a year.
 Thus, you cannot use yearless dates as `DateValue`s.

-You can add any date information as a `PHRASE`, however, if you could bound the year, you could add them as a PHRASE, as e.g.
+However, you can add any date information as a `PHRASE`:

 ```
 2 DATE
 3 PHRASE March 3rd (year unknown)
 ```

-You might also consider bounding the year if possible, as e.g.
+You might also consider bounding the year if possible:

 ```
 2 DATE BET 1820 AND 1840
 3 PHRASE March 3rd (year unknown)
 ```

 # How do I link to individual structures in my GEDCOM?

 Inside a GEDCOM file, pointers do this using the cross-reference identifiers.
 However, cross-reference identifiers are *not* durable across import-export cycles and should not be used outside of a GEDCOM file.

 If you wish to reference a part of a GEDCOM file from outside that file, you should use one of the durable identifier structures: `UID`, `REFN`, or `EXID`.
 There is currently no standard way to do this, so any implementation will need to decide how the links will be navigated.
-The following show a few examples, using all three kinds of identifiers in three different external files.
+The following show a few examples, using all three kinds of identifiers in three different external files:

 ```
 0 @I23@ INDI